ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 ## Types and Dynamic Typing

-Like most programming languages, things in python are typed.
+Like most programming languages, things in Python are typed.
 The type refers to the type of data.
 We've already defined three different types of data in experiment, voltage, and current.
 The types are string, integer, and float.
 You can inspect the type of a variable by